childishcolors/Privacy-Summer-Recipes-World/README.md

-Privacy Policy for Summmer Drink Recipes World Effective Date: May 20, 2026
+Privacy Policy for Summer Drink Recipes World Effective Date: May 20, 2026

 Your privacy is extremely important to us.
 This Privacy Policy describes how my zodiac match ("the App") handles your information.